zahidsyed/learning-nahw-analytically/README.md

 2. If you are a teacher: a more engaging, student-centric, evidence-based method for teaching نحو.
 This part is in an early development stage.

 Also keep in mind:
-1. The primary audience is not the self-learner even though they can still be used for this purpose.
-These are review notes - they are no detailed explanations, even for difficult concepts.
+1. The primary audience is not the self-learner even though they can still use it.
+But keep in mind that these are review notes - there are no detailed explanations, even for difficult concepts.
 2. Furthermore, a serious student of knowledge should not use these notes while abandoning learning to comprehend classical grammar books.
 3. The current version targets English-speaking learners.
 A full Arabic version is planned for later, إن شاء الله